NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ### d.
 Switch to platforms

 Each task or family that defines a `host` and/or `batch system` should be replaced by a [platform](https://cylc.github.io/cylc-doc/stable/html/reference/config/writing-platform-configs.html#adminguide-platformconfigs).
-These might be set in the `suite.rc` file or the `site/archer2.rc` file (or both).
+These might be set in the `flow.cylc` file or the `site/archer2.rc` file (or both).

 The platforms should be selected from the [list of supported platform for PUMA2](https://cms.ncas.ac.uk/cylc8/#platforms).
 You can also check what platforms are available by running the command `cylc config --platforms`